 For finer control, you can configure a not-enforced policy that applies to requests to specified URLs, which also come from a list of specified IP addresses.
-See Not-Enforced URL from IP Processing Properties.
+See Not-Enforced URL from IP Processing Properties (Not yet in the AM console)2.